18F/tock-gas-ts/README.md

 ```

 ### Configuring settings

+**Note:** If you're using one of the example spreadsheets, don't
+worry about this section--everything it covers will
+be explained in the "Settings" sheet of the example
+spreadsheet you're using.

 The `src/settings.ts` file contains settings that are
 dynamically pulled from a different place, depending on the